Last updated: May 24, 2020

 All students who are currently on track and eligible to graduate in June will do so.
 Note: The Grade 10 Numeracy Assessment will be held in June 2020 for Grade 12 students who have not yet written the assessment & meet all other graduation requirements by June 2020.

 The Ministry of Education will ensure that Grade 12 students who have not yet completed the Literacy Assessments and who are otherwise on track to graduate are able to meet this graduation requirement.

 Will students have to redo their current grade?

 As usual, students will receive a final mark in June.
-Students currently in a positive academic standing will advance to the next grade.
+Final marks will be based on work completed to-date and assessment of remote learning that will occur over the coming months.
+Students with a positive academic standing will advance to the next grade.

 How do international students get information about their program?